grbfacet/facet/relativity-tutorial.md

 ---
 layout: default
-title: Tutorial - Relativity theory
+title: Tutorial - The Theory of Relativity
 pagetype: tutorial
 ---